Background pattern

 How Dimethyl Fumarate Glenmark works

-Do not take Glenmark Dimethyl Fumarate
+Do not take Dimethyl Fumarate Glenmark

-• if you are allergic to dimethyl fumarateor to any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic to dimethyl fumarateor any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-• severerenal disease
+• severe kidney disease

-• severehepatic disease
+• severe liver disease

 Herpes zoster (shingles) may occur during treatment with dimethyl fumarate.
-In some cases, serious complications have occurred.You must inform your doctorimmediately if you suspect you have any of the symptoms of shingles.
+In some cases, serious complications have occurred.
+You must tell your doctor immediatelyif you suspect you have any symptoms of shingles.

 Children and adolescents

-Do not give this medicine to children under 10years of age because there are no available data in this age group.
+Do not give this medicine to children under 10 years of age because there is no data available for this age group.

 Other medicines and Dimethyl Fumarate Glenmark

-Inform your doctor or pharmacistif you are taking, have taken recently or may need to take any other medicine, in particular:
+Tell your doctor or pharmacistif you are taking, have recently taken, or might take any other medicines, in particular:

-• medicines that containfumaric acid esters(fumarates) used to treat psoriasis;
+• medicines that contain fumaric acid esters(fumarates) used to treat psoriasis;

-• the use of dimethyl fumarate and the administration of certain types ofvaccines(attenuated vaccines) may cause an infection and, therefore, should be avoided.
-Your doctor will inform you if you should receive other types of vaccines (inactivated vaccines).
+• the use of dimethyl fumarate and the administration of certain types of vaccines(live vaccines) could cause you to get an infection, and therefore should be avoided.
+Your doctor will tell you if you should receive other types of vaccines (inactivated vaccines).

-Dimethyl Fumarate Glenmark and alcohol
+Taking Dimethyl Fumarate Glenmark with alcohol

 Dimethyl Fumarate Glenmark contains sodium

-This medicine contains less than 1 mmol of sodium (23 mg) per capsule; this is, essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per capsule; this is essentially “sodium-free”.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Pregnancy